-You’ll also use the german chocolate in the buttercream…it’s SO yummy.
+You’ll also use this in the buttercream…it’s SO yummy.

-BUTTERMILK: There’s buttermilk in this cake as well and I LOVE baking with buttermilk.
-It’s rich, has a good fat content to it and really brings a good flavor to the cake.
+Buttermilk: There’s buttermilk in this cake as well and I LOVE baking with buttermilk.
+It’s rich, has a good fat content to it and really gives a good flavor to the cake.
 (If you can’t get it, make sure to look at the FAQ section below.)

 Now let’s talk just a second about the mixing method for this cake.
 We’re going to use the reverse creaming method.
 That just means instead of creaming the butter and sugar together first, you’ll actually mix the dry ingredients and mix in the butter to coat it, then add in the liquid ingredients.

 Don’t worry, there’s nothing’ to it.
 In fact I find it easier to use this mixing method, instead of the regular creaming method and the recipe instructions will talk you through it…plus there’s a video.

 Why am I using the reverse creaming method for this cake?

 - I like it because it’s easy to do.

 - You’re able to add in more liquid and sugar (it’s good for high ratio recipes)

 - It seems to make a softer textured cake

 One thing to note and something I’ve noticed when using the reverse creaming method is that these cake layers will bake up flat.
 There won’t be any dome in the middle at all.
 Don’t panic that you did anything wrong.